-"Clearly I am,” I replied dryly.
-My intention had been to not return to my deeply unsatisfying job after my maternity leave was over, but just days before my daughter was born there was nothing on the horizon and I wasn’t feeling particularly optimistic that anything would turn up.
+“Of course I am,” I responded bleakly.
+I planned to not go back to my unrewarding job after my maternity leave ended, but days before my daughter’s birth, nothing came up and I wasn’t feeling very positive that anything would change.

-For me, the mother of two little girls, wife to an amazing spouse, and provider of medical and dental insurance for my family, the notion that I could just quit my job and wait for something better to crop up was quite discouraging.
-But I knew that my dissatisfaction at my job was taking its toll on my health, my marriage, and impacting the type of parent I wanted to be.
+As a mother of two little girls, wife to an amazing spouse, and provider of medical and dental insurance for my family, the notion that I could just quit my job and wait for something better to crop up was quite discouraging.
+Not only was I unhappy with my job, but it began to affect my physical health, relationship, and role as a parent.

-I started digging, trying to figure out how to fill my need for professional satisfaction.
-I found articles on side hustles all over the place and while a side hustle seemed like a fabulous idea it also seemed like an exhausting one.
-I flipped that script on its head by deciding that my side hustle didn’t need to make me money.
-After all, I was already working and I knew that busting my butt for a pittance would keep me in the same place where I already was.
-Instead, I committed to writing on my blog every week, and I am pleased to say I’ve kept that goal.
+I began looking for an answer, wondering how to fill my need for professional satisfaction.
+I found articles about side hustles everywhere, and while they seemed like a great solution, the idea of starting one was also exhausting.
+I decided that my side hustle didn’t have to make me money by flipping the script on its head.
+After all, I was already working and I knew from experience that if I kept working hard for little pay, it would only keep me in the same place.
+I pledged to write on my blog every week, and I’m ecstatic to say that I’ve kept up with that goal.